 - to not equate financial wealth with essential worth;

-- to give more than we take, to take only what is needed, and to recognize that what is needed is most typically less than we are led to believe;
+- to give more than I take, to take only what is needed, and to recognize that what is needed is most typically less than we are led to believe;

 - to cultivate humility and reject arrogance;

-- We strive to cultivate tolerance, and reject and counter bigotry;
+- I strive to cultivate tolerance, and reject and counter bigotry;

 - to not be threatened by others’ strengths;